How Dominant is China at the Olympic Games?

 Perhaps the most visible display of China’s efforts to cultivate its prestige was at the opening ceremony, which was described by The Guardian as “China’s coming out party as a major world power.”
 The blockbuster event featured thousands of artists performing carefully choreographed sequences that not only celebrated China’s cultural history, but also—as The New York Times observed—aimed to “inspire national pride within China” and “reassure the world that a rising China poses no danger.”
 With a total audience of more than 1 billion viewers, it was the most-watched Olympic opening ceremony in history, far surpassing that of London 2012 and Rio 2016, which attracted audiences of roughly 300 million.

-Beijing is again hosting the Olympics in February 2022—this time the Winter Games—becoming the first city to host both the Summer and Winter Games.
-For the Winter Games, Beijing is debuting new structures to accommodate winter sports such as the National Sliding Center, the National Speed Skating Oval, the National Ski Jumping Center, and the Big Air Shougang stadium.
-However, China is reusing many of the venues constructed for the 2008 Summer Olympics, including the Bird’s Nest and the “Water Cube,” now renamed the “Ice Cube.”
+When Beijing hosted the 2022 Winter Olympic Games, it became the first city to host both the Summer and Winter Games.
+For the Winter Games, Beijing debuted new structures to accommodate winter sports such as the National Sliding Center, the National Speed Skating Oval, the National Ski Jumping Center, and the Big Air Shougang stadium.
+However, China used many of the venues constructed for the 2008 Summer Olympics, including the Bird’s Nest and the “Water Cube,” now renamed the “Ice Cube.”

-Reusing facilities has led to some cost savings, but the 2022 Games are expected to come with a massive price tag.
-The official budget for the 2022 Winter Games is $3.9 billion, but estimates suggest that this figure vastly undercounts total spending.
+Reusing facilities has led to some cost savings, but the 2022 Games came with a massive price tag.
+The official budget for the 2022 Winter Games was $3.9 billion, but estimates suggest that this figure vastly undercounts total spending.
 One investigation found that the actual cost of the 2022 Games may be $38.5 billion when including related infrastructure spending on the Olympic Village, highways, rail lines, and airports.
 This would make the Winter 2022 Games the third most expensive in history, after the Sochi 2014 Winter Games ($59.7 billion) and the Beijing 2008 Games ($52.7 billion).2

-Yet the 2022 Winter Games are taking place in a world very different from the one in which China last hosted the Olympics.
+Yet, the 2022 Winter Games took place in a world very different from the one in which China last hosted the Olympics.
 The Chinese economy has developed rapidly, more than doubling in size since 2008.
 That has given it a much larger presence in the global economy.
-In 2022, China is forecasted to account for 18.9 percent of global GDP—up from 11.8 percent in 2008.3
+In 2022, China accounted for 18.35 percent of global GDP—up from 11.8 percent in 2008.3

-While China is wealthier and more influential in the global economy, the country faces a slate of new challenges in executing the 2022 Winter Olympics.
+While China is wealthier and more influential in the global economy, the country faced a slate of challenges in executing the 2022 Winter Olympics.
 Polling by Pew Research Center shows that favorable views of China have plummeted since 2008 in many countries.
-In Australia, for example, just 21 percent of respondents had favorable views of China in 2021, compared to 52 percent in 2008.
+In Australia, for example, just 12 percent of respondents had favorable views of China in 2023, compared to 52 percent in 2008.
 Views of China have also seen significant declines in the United States, the United Kingdom, South Korea, Germany, and Japan.

 China’s declining popularity is in part due to international concerns about Chinese human rights abuses and political crackdowns in Xinjiang, Tibet, and Hong Kong.
 In response to these concerns, several countries—including the United States, Australia, Canada, the United Kingdom, and Lithuania—officially announced diplomatic boycotts of the Beijing Winter Olympics.
 India also joined in staging a diplomatic boycott after a Chinese soldier, who was wounded during a deadly skirmish on the China-India border, was chosen as an Olympic torch bearer.
 China has also been criticized for rounding up activists and critics ahead of the 2022 Games and for warning athletes and journalists not to speak out on political issues.

-On top of growing geopolitical tensions, the Beijing Winter Games are taking place under the shadow of the Covid-19 pandemic.
-Unlike Tokyo, which did not allow spectators at the 2020 Summer Olympics, China is allowing Chinese citizens to attend the games in-person.
+On top of growing geopolitical tensions, the Beijing Winter Games took place under the shadow of the Covid-19 pandemic.
+Unlike Tokyo, which did not allow spectators at the 2020 Summer Olympics, China allowed Chinese citizens to attend the games in-person.
 However, the emergence of the Omicron variant of the coronavirus led Beijing to cancel ticket sales to the public and invite only select groups of spectators to attend the games in person.

 China’s Path to Olympic Success

 China’s centralized approach also stands on firm financial backing.
-In 2021, GASC’s budget stood at roughly $1 billion (RMB 6.4 billion).
-By comparison, Australia, which has a track record of performing well at the Summer Olympics, allocated just $124 million to the Australian Sports Commission for the 2020-2021 year.
+In 2024, GASC’s budget stood at more than $1 billion (RMB 7.8 billion).
+By comparison, Australia, which has a track record of performing well at the Summer Olympics, allocated just $323 million to the Australian Sports Commission for the 2022-2023 year.
 In terms of financing, the United States is a notable point of comparison, as it is one of only a handful of countries that do not have government-funded sports programs.
 American athletes rely instead on private sponsorship.

 Part of China’s sports spending in recent years likely went to preparing China for the 2022 Winter Olympics.
 In 2016, China’s leaders put forth the National Construction Plan of Winter Sports Infrastructure, which outlined a goal of building 650 skating rinks and 800 ski resorts (complete with fake snow) by 2022.
 According to reports, China achieved this goal, with a total of 654 skating rinks and 804 ski resorts set up by January 2022.